Plasti Dip Pearlizer

 Plasti dip pearl , Burnt orange , Sapphire Blue and Cranberry must be sprayed over a base coat of plasti dip.
 In most cases we use Matte Black as base coat to get the colour effect you want.
 You can use other colours as base coat , but no idea of what your end result colour will look like.

-Plasti Dip Pearlizer will add a unique look to any dried Plasti Dip coating, Buy any pearlizer colour combination of 4 or more and get a discount.
+Plasti Dip Pearlizer will add a unique look to any dried Plasti Dip coating.

 It gives a pearlescent sheen and a subtle white tint to any colour of Plasti Dip.
 Plasti Dip Pearlizer is a great way to give your project a distinctive finish.